-Ultimate guide to YouTube SEO
+Steps to optimise for YouTube SEO

 1. Do keyword research, but on YouTube

-It’s all about understanding the intent behind every search query, and providing a relevant and high-quality piece of content that answers that query.
+It's all about understanding the intent behind every search query and providing a relevant and high-quality piece of content that answers that query.

 There are a few different ways you can conduct keyword research.